Skip navigation

 1. Poultry originating from Stanislaus County, California that were slaughtered on or after September 8, 2018 but prior to July 29, 2019 is ineligible.
 Poultry products that are heat-treated to a temperature according to the table below are exempt from this restriction.

-3. Poultry originating from Tuolumne County, California that were slaughtered on or after August 26, 2022 are ineligible.
-Poultry originating from Tuolumne County, California that were slaughtered prior to August 26, 2022 are eligible, unless otherwise noted above.
-Poultry products that are heat-treated according to the table below are exempt from these restrictions.
+3. Poultry originating from Fresno County, California that are slaughtered on or after November 20, 2023 are ineligible.
+Poultry products that are heat-treated to a temperature of 70°C or above are exempt from this restriction.

 1. Poultry originating from Chattooga County, Georgia that were slaughtered on or after March 25, 2017 but prior to July 20, 2017 are ineligible.
 Poultry originating from Chattooga County, Georgia that were slaughtered prior to March 25, 2017, or on or after July 20, 2017, are eligible.
 Poultry products that are heat-treated according to the table below are exempt from these restrictions.

-1. Poultry originating from the States of Illinois that are shipped on or after December 15, 2022 are ineligible.
-Poultry products that are heat-treated to a temperature of 70˚C or above are exempt from this restriction.
+2. Poultry originating from the State of Illinois that are shipped on or after November 29, 2024.
+Poultry products that are heat-treated to a temperature of 70°C or above are exempt from this restriction.

 1. Poultry originating from Dubois County, Indiana that were slaughtered on or after January 15, 2016 but prior to May 1, 2016 is ineligible.
 Poultry products that are heat-treated according to the table below are exempt from this restriction.